Sarajevo Entry Requirements

 • Hepatitis A

-• Hepatitis B (for longer stays)
+• Hepatitis B

-• Tick-borne encephalitis (for those hiking/camping in forested areas)
+• Tick-borne encephalitis if hiking in spring-summer

 Health Insurance